Since the creation of this blog I’ve been a firm supporter of the Hario Mini Mill as one of the best entry-level, inexpensive hand grinders.

-When I was just beginning to appreciate coffee I purchased one and used it daily for nearly a year before I came across an electric burr grinder.
+When I was just beginning to appreciate coffee, I purchased one and used it daily for nearly a year before I came across an electric burr grinder.
 I even created a simple modification to improve its grind consistency.

 The Handground looked beautiful and seemed like a powerful new player in the hand grinder world.
 The EvenGrind had a less sensational campaign, although it included something that the Handground’s did not: proof that terrible grind inconsistency, common among most hand grinders, was not going to be an issue.

 I backed the Kuissential EvenGrind and finally, after a series of production delays, received it in December.

-Does it Deliver?
+Does the Kuissential EvenGrind Deliver?

 Despite the compelling campaign and research conducted by Kuissential, I had my doubts.
 It would take a lot from the grinder for me to switch my hand grinder recommendation away from the Mini Mill.

 The EvenGrind is produced by the same manufacturers as the Hario Skerton, so it was a good 50% larger than the Mini Mill in width, although about the same height.
 This added width enabled Kuissential to install some extra components, particularly the burr stabilization cage, to improve the grind consistency, solving one of the widespread hand grinder flaws.

-The downside to the size was noticeable when I began to grind.
-The Mini Mill had fit perfectly in my hand.
+The Mini Mill fit perfectly in my hand.
 The EvenGrind is just large enough to be slightly uncomfortable while grinding, requiring me to grip harder.
 Though a bit inconvenient, it’s not a deal breaker at all.

 Adjusting the grind is a simple ordeal.
 Beneath the handle lays an adjustment ring with a series of notches and a lock that fits in the notches.
 By turning the adjustment ring, you move the burrs downward.
 The adjustment setting can then be locked into place without the fear of it moving (a problem I had with the Mini Mill after 2 years or so).